BattleMage0231/Stalkpixel/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 Before you use the application, you must first run the following command to set your API key.
 You can follow [these instructions](https://github.com/HypixelDev/PublicAPI/blob/master/README.md#obtaining-an-api-key) to get your API key.
+Please be aware that your API key is stored in plaintext form in stalkpixel/config/config.json.
+This means that anybody with access to your device with knowledge of this application may be able to find your API key.
 ```sh
 stalkpixel --setapikey <YOUR_KEY_HERE>
 ```